 Driving Company Vehicles In Cold Weather

-All of these cold and inclement weather provisions should be included in your safety plan and discussed before and during the onset of such weather.
+All of these cold and inclement weather provisions should be included in your safety plan and discussed before and during the duration of bad weather.

 Risk Management Is Critical

 Before bad weather hits, you should be prepared, and your employees should be informed of all relevant safety rules and policies to keep in mind.